 Are pets permitted on the Strip or in the hotels?

 The larger resorts do not generally allow pets.
-The exception to that rule is if you gamble large amounts of money you may be able to bring in your pet hippo (check first before you go).
-However, some of the smaller hotels will allow pets.
-They include Amerisuites, Howard Johnson, La Quinta Las Vegas Convention Center, La Quinta Summerlin, Best Western Motor Inn, Holiday Inn Express West, Travelodge Las Vegas Downtown East, and Vagabond Inn.
+The exception to that rule is if you gamble large amounts of money, you may be able to bring in your pet hippo (check first before you go).
+However, some hotels will allow pets.
+They include Bellagio, Mirage, Harrah’s, Paris Las Vegas, Trump Las Vegas, Vdara, Delano, The Four Seasons, LINQ, Horseshoe Las Vegas, Golden Nugget, Flamingo, Cosmopolitan, Caesars Palace, and others.
+There are restrictions and many that accept them only take one or two small pets, so check with the hotel first.
+See our Vegas and Pets guide for more info.

-What type of transportation is there when I get to Las Vegas.
+What type of transportation is available when I get to Las Vegas?

 How can I get a good deal on hotel prices?

-The key to getting a good deal is to book during the Las Vegas off-season.
-Avoid convention dates.
-Book online.
-When you call the hotel, or even call a booking company, the rates are often higher than an online quote (they have higher overhead when you call).
-Check with the hotel website and shop around with all the major sites.
+The key to getting a good deal in Vegas is to book during the Las Vegas off-season.
+Avoid convention dates whenever possible.
+Book online for the best rates.
+Calling by phone can sometimes get better rates if the hotel has last minute unsold rooms.
+Check with the hotel websites and shop around with all the major sites, including the one you are on now (Las Vegas Direct).
 Another big way to save is to go during weekdays.
 Friday and Saturday nights are always priced the highest.
-See our hotel savings guide.
+See our discount booking guide.

 What entertainment is playing at the casinos?